GREENHOUSE GROWER / GARDENER

 Our corporate vision is to be an innovative example of sustainability as the environmental and cultural stewards of the Niagara River Corridor; a welcoming, accessible and inspiring place offering world class natural, historical and authentic experiences; a source of national pride and identity; and one of the most spectacular parks in the world.

-- Completion of a recognized Diploma of Horticulture or equivalent knowledge and experience.
+- Completion of a recognized Diploma of Horticulture program or equivalent knowledge and experience.

 - Requires an Ontario greenhouse / Interior Plant License (Structural Class 6 Pesticides).

 - Practical knowledge of greenhouse procedures, methods and display techniques.

 - Knowledge of gardening and mechanical equipment for landscape maintenance and greenhouse environmental control systems.